Rodger Ward

-Rodger Morris Ward (January 10, 1921 – July 5, 2004) was a World War II P-38 aviator in the United States Army Air Forces, and an American race driver with 26 victories in top echelon open-wheel racing in North America, two Indianapolis 500 victories, and two USAC National Championships, who conceived the classic tri-oval design and layout of Pocono International Raceway, modeled after his three favorite signature turns, at Trenton, Indianapolis and Milwaukee.
+Rodger Morris Ward (January 10, 1921 – July 5, 2004) was an American racing driver best known for his open-wheel career.
+He is generally regarded as one of the finest drivers of his generation, and is best known for winning two National Championships, and two Indianapolis 500s, both in 1959 and 1962.
+He also won the AAA National Stock Car Championship in 1951.

-Early history
+Early life

 Ward was born in Beloit, Kansas, the son of Ralph and Geneva (née Banta) Ward.
 By 1930, the family had moved to California.
 He died in Anaheim, California.

 Ward's father owned an auto wrecking business in Los Angeles.
 Rodger was 14 years old when he built a Ford hot rod.
 He was a P-38 Lightning fighter pilot in World War II.
 He enjoyed flying so much he thought of making it his career.
 He began to fly B-17 Flying Fortress and was so good he was retained as an instructor.
 After the war he was stationed in Wichita Falls, Texas when a quarter mile dirt track was built.

+Driving career

-Midget car racing
+Midget car career

-He began racing midget cars in 1946 after he was discharged from the Army.
+Ward began racing midget cars in 1946 after he was discharged from the Army.
 He finished poorly.
 His skills improved in 1947 and by 1948 he won the San Diego Grand Prix.
 He raced in an Offenhauser in 1949 and won several races.

 Ward shocked the midget car racing world when he broke Offenhauser motor's long winning streak by using Vic Edelbrock's Ford 60 "shaker" motor at Gilmore Stadium on August 10, 1950.
 The motor was one of the first to feature nitromethane for fuel.
 Ward and Edelbrock went to the Orange Show Stadium the following night and won again.

-Ward drove Ken Brenn's Offy midget July 25,1959 to beat the top expensive and exotic sports cars in a Formula Libre race at Lime Rock Park.
+Ward drove Ken Brenn's Offy midget July 25, 1959 to beat the top expensive and exotic sports cars in a Formula Libre race at Lime Rock Park.
 Midget cars were normally considered competitive for oval tracks only before that time.
 Later that year, Ward entered the United States Grand Prix for Formula One cars with the midget car, under the false belief that it was much quicker through the turns, a fact he found not true at the beginning of practice.
 He eventually retired from the race after twenty laps with a mechanical failure.

-Championship cars
+Stock Car career

+Ward participated in the AAA and later USAC Stock Car divisions.
+He started no less than 66 races, winning seven, and finishing in the top-five no less than 29 times.
+He won the AAA National Stock Car title in 1951.